About me

 I see You - face fragments

 It's quite an emotionally complicated project that I'm still working on.
 It starts in my family history, a few generations back.
 It's a story about losing everything and building a new life.
 It's an awareness of historical consequences, generational traumas, being born into a communist system, studying in a brutal education system, finding myself and fighting for the right to do so.
-The book "What's Wrong with Me" by Joanna Flis has sorted out a lot of this topic.
-The consequences last for generations.

 I see myself, my family in the project.
 I arrange and connect the face fragments in my own way, I change their quantity, size, I give them forms and textures depending on my mood.
 Everything has to be on my terms.
 There are emotional and physical parts of me in this.
 I sculpted the nose and mouth looking in the mirror, the ear looking at my husband's ear, the eyes were initially closed, later they became unreal, they are an interpretation of themselves, what and how they want to see.